 Mykonos is situated next to one of the country’s most historic islands, Delos.
 Delos is a UNESCO World Heritage site and was a massive political and economic force in the second and first centuries AD.
 In ancient times, it is where the god Apollo and goddess Artemis are said to have been born.

-Delos is only three square kilometres so you can easily explore it during a day trip.
+Delos is only three square kilometers so you can easily explore it during a day trip.
 The island offers an archaeological museum that gives you a good insight into ancient Greece.
 Delos is a must-do on any Mykonos itinerary.

 Head to Mykonos’ Popular Beach Bars